YihongDong/CDD-TED4LLMs/README.md

 # Generalization or Memorization: Data Contamination and Trustworthy Evaluation for Large Language Models
 [**Paper**](https://arxiv.org/abs/2402.15938)

-*The code and datasets are organized for public release in two weeks...*
+*The code and datasets are organized for public release in progress...*

 ## Load Dataset
 ```Python